martinreynaert/HitPaRank/README.md

 **Paragraph_ID** : This is a sequentially produced ID based on the number of the retrieved paragraph, meant for easy reference.

-Example: 'P_000010': the tenth paragraph retrieved from the corpus.
+Example: 'P_013705': the thirteen thousand seven hundred and fifth paragraph retrieved from the corpus.

+**Book_Paragraph_ID** : This is an alternative easy reference short ID for the paragraph that tells the number of the 'book' the paragraph is from and per book sequentially numbers the paragraphs retrieved.

+Example: 'B_0134P_0018' : This paragraph is from the 134th. book in the QUINE corpus, and is the 18th. paragraph to have been retrieved on the basis of the five lists.

+Works in QUINE (the corpus) come ordered according to their year of publication, possibly followed by a lower case letter (e.g. 'a' or 'b' or 'c', etc.).
+This identifies each separate volume.
+A single volume is usually divided over several FoLiA XML files, e.g. per chapter or other subsection.
+The 'book' number here applies to all the separate files that constitute the original printed volume.

+This column immediately would give stats on the number of paragraphs retrieved per book.
+We surmise it may also facilitate work into studying how the author's ideas developed over time.

 **Paragraph_Reference** : This is the actual reference to the paragraph in the whole corpus, specifying the full input file name supplemented by the sequence number of the paragraph within that file.

-Example: (the actual reference to the FoLiA version of 'P_000010': 'QUINE-A-1933a-A_Theorem_in_the_Calculus_of_Classes-V0_5.txt.p.10'.
+Example: 'QUINE-A-1981d-Grammar_Truth_and_Logic-V0_5.txt.p.18'.
 First we have 'QUINE': the name for our corpus.
 Next: 'A': Willard Van Orman Quine was the author of this paragraph.
-The book was the first ('a') to be published by him in 1933.
+The book was the fourth ('d') to be published by him in 1981.
 Follows the (possibly shortened or slightly modified) title of the work.
 'V0_5' signifies this is version 0.5 of the QUINE corpus.
 The 'txt' signifies the original input file that was converted to FoLiA XML was a plain text file.
-Finally we get 'p.', i.e. paragraph, and its sequential number, here: '10'.
+Finally we get 'p.', i.e. paragraph, and its sequential number, here: '18'.

 **CollectedHitRankSummary** : This is a collation of the information gathered about the hits on the 5 lists.